python/cpython/Doc/library/html.parser.rst

    This method is called to handle the end tag of an element (e.g. ``</div>``).

-   The *tag* argument is the name of the tag converted to lower case.
+   The *tag* parameter will be the name of the tag converted to lower case.

 .. method:: HTMLParser.handle_startendtag(tag, attrs)